Are you in need of a Foundation Repair Contractor? Yes, we can fix that

 Searching for a foundation repair contractor can be a confusing adventure.
 Many customers have told us they interviewed three or four contractors and have had just as many different solutions presented.
 Knowing who to trust to solve the foundation problem takes some homework.

-Established in 1979, Pioneer Basement Solutions is a locally owned and operated.
-We offer multiple solutions and stay up on industry improvements in materials and methods therefore we are not your typical foundation repair contractor.
-We do not hire and train sales people to spit out a scripted presentation.
+We offer multiple solutions for various problems and stay up to date on the latest industry improvements in materials and methods.
+We are therefore not your typical foundation repair contractor.
+Pioneer does not hire and train sales people to follow a scripted presentation.
 We do not use sales gimmicks or try to sell something you do not need.
-Rather, you will be greeted by an expert able to explain the cause of your foundation problem and how each solutions works.
+Rather, you will be greeted by an expert who can explain the cause of your foundation problem and how each solutions works.
 As a result, you are able to make the most informed decision.

-Bowing Basement Walls and or Tipping Foundation Fixed Permanently: Carbon Fiber / Kevlar Mesh
+Bowing Basement Walls Fixed Permanently With Carbon Fiber / Kevlar Mesh

 Today’s latest repair solution for bowing basement walls is carbon fiber mesh “straps” which are embedded into the face of your foundation walls.
 Fortress Stabilization offers a system made of both carbon fiber and Kevlar meshed together giving them the ultimate in tensile and shear strength.
 These straps are smooth to the wall and paintable making them barely noticeable.

-Commonly referred to as “underpinning”, foundation piering involves installing support from underneath your sinking or sunken foundation therefore stabilizing it to prevent further settling.
-There are several types of foundation piers to choose from, the Stabil-Loc pier is installed directly under the foundation for the ultimate in strength and support.
+Commonly referred to as “underpinning”, foundation piering involves installing support from underneath your sinking foundation, therefore stabilizing it to prevent further settling.
+There are several types of foundation piers on the market to choose from.
+We install the Stabil-Loc pier directly under the foundation, which gives the ultimate strength and support.
 This is the best and most reasonable way to support a foundation.

-Foundation settlement and movement resulting in the need for foundation repair can be caused by building on expansive clay, compressible or improperly compacted fill soils, or improper maintenance around foundations.
-Whatever the cause, settlement can destroy the value of structures and your home and even make them unsafe.
-If you think that there is a problem with your foundation, call for a professional foundation assessment of your property.
-We will be able to assess any damage that has occurred and determine the best plan for your situation.
-The foundation of your home needs to be routinely checked.
-Small cracks can end up causing big problems in the future!
+Whatever the cause, settlement can destroy the value of structures and even make them unsafe.
+If you think there is a problem with your foundation, call for a professional assessment of your property.
+We will be able to evaluate any damage that has occurred and determine the best plan for your situation.
+You should routinely check the foundation of your home.
+Small cracks can end up causing big problems!

 Sliding Foundation Fixed Permanently

 Blocks can break free at mortar joints and slide inwards.
 Typically the cause of this issue is a combination of soil pressure and failing foundation drainage.
-Clogged or backing up foundation drains allow water to build up and get top the bottom rows of block.
-This water can rot the mortar joints between the rows of block making the weak.
-The weakened points in the wall can give way allowing blocks to slid inward over the row below them.
-This movement is commonly referred to as sheering.
+Clogged or backed up foundation drains allow water to build up and get to the bottom rows of block.
+This water can rot the mortar joints between the rows of block, therefore making them weak.
+Thus, the weakened points in the wall can give way allowing blocks to slide inward over the row below them.
+This movement is called “foundation shearing.”

 Rotting Foundation Fixed Permanently

-If you catch this process early enough the exterior surface can be restored and the foundation can be dry again.
+However, if you catch this process early enough, the exterior surface can be restored and the foundation can be dry again.
 Exterior basement waterproofing and foundation reinforcement can save the foundation and offer many decades of dry stable performance.
 Contact us today for an inspection.

 Foundation repair and basement waterproofing offered in the following areas: